 For an ANZ Save Account, the following limits will apply:

-- for transfers between your ANZ Plus and ANZ Save Accounts, the limit is up to your Total Saved and
+- for transfers to your ANZ Plus Account, the limit is up to your Total Saved

 Lower limits sometimes apply.
 For e.g.:

-- we may apply a lower daily Pay Anyone limit if we suspect fraudulent activity or reasonably believe a higher limit poses a risk.
+- we may apply a lower daily Pay Anyone or BPAY Payment limit if we suspect fraudulent activity or reasonably believe a higher limit poses a risk.